pallets/flask/docs/deploying/gevent.rst

 `gevent`_ allows writing asynchronous, coroutine-based code that looks like standard synchronous Python.
 It uses `greenlet`_ to enable task switching without writing ``async/await`` or using ``asyncio``.

-:doc:`eventlet` is another library that does the same thing.
-Certain dependencies you have, or other considerations, may affect which of the two you choose to use.
+This is not the same as Python's ``async/await``, or the ASGI server spec.

 gevent provides a WSGI server that can handle many connections at once instead of one per worker process.
-You must actually use gevent in your own code to see any benefit to using the server.
+See :doc:`/gevent` for more information about enabling it in your application.

 .. _gevent: https://www.gevent.org/
 .. _greenlet: https://greenlet.readthedocs.io/en/latest/